dmrph/DecibelDetect/docs/weeklyreports/weekly_925.md

     - Started working on downloading PostgreSQL and setting up the databse

   - **Plans and Goals:**
-    - I plan to have all the prep done with PostgreSQL setup by next weeks meeting
+    - I plan to have all the prep work done with PostgreSQL setup by next weeks meeting

 ---